 How to Prevent Workplace Falls

-Workers in construction, manufacturing plants, warehouses, health care and offices were among the injured.
+Workers in construction, manufacturing plants, warehouses, health care, and offices are among the most injured while working.
 People fall, slip or trip during simple or complex tasks.
 Something as ordinary as a misplaced ladder can lead to a disaster.

-Many of these accidents are preventable.
-Employers are obligated to provide a safe workplace.
-Some safeguards are government mandated.
+The first thing to keep in mind is that your employees are your greatest asset and caring for their health and safety is critical.
+Remember that as an employer, you are obligated to provide a safe workplace.
+Some safeguards are government-mandated.
 When businesses aren’t compliant, they can be hit with hefty fines.

-Accidents on the job raise other expenses: workers’ compensation, medical costs and lost productivity go up along with the rate of injuries.
-But, beyond the threat of penalties, most employers want to keep workers safe and happy.
+Accidents on the job also raise other expenses: workers’ compensation, medical costs, and lost productivity go up along with the rate of injuries.
+Not to mention, this means your injured employee might have to take an extended absence from work, which could leave you in a lurch.
+That translates to

 How to Prevent Workplace Falls With Factory Upgrades

 Storee Construction offers extensive options for safety upgrades.
-We can work with you to identify dangerous areas in your workplace.
-Our team will recommend renovations to create a more secure facility.
+We are committed to working with you to provide a full analysis of your work environment to determine what can be improved.
+We will work directly with you to identify dangerous areas in your workplace, then provide solutions on how they can be remedied in a timely manner.
+Whether it is a simple fix or a larger renovation, our team will recommend the right tools and tips to create a more secure facility.

 Keep the Work Environment Safe

-Falls, slips and trips often happen because of an unsafe environment or inattention to safety.
+Falls, slips, and trips often happen because of an unsafe environment or lack of attention to proper safety precautions.
 Here are some things that lead to accidents:

-- Unsafe equipment: Workers can fall into machines, equipment and conveyors.
-Install guardrails and toeboards around equipment.
+- Unsafe equipment: Workers can fall into or onto machines, equipment, and conveyors.
+It is important to install guardrails and toeboards around equipment.
 Move factory equipment to ensure adequate passageways.

-- Inadequate electrical outlets: Update the electricals to avoid the use of long cords.
+- Inadequate electrical outlets: Update the electrical system so you can avoid using long cords.

 - Uncovered floor holes: Guard against falls by covering holes and installing rails.

-- Unstable and uneven floors: Renovate floors to eliminate changes in height, loose or dangerous flooring.
+- Unstable and uneven floors: Renovate floors to eliminate changes in height, or to correct loose or damaged flooring.

-- Unprotected raised areas: Elevated platforms, floors and walkways require such things as guardrails and toeboards
+- Unprotected raised areas: Elevated platforms, floors and walkways require protection, such as guardrails and toeboards

 Make Safety a Goal

 Storee Construction has been helping businesses improve their facilities since 1966.
-We’ve worked in cities and towns all around the midwest, including in Missouri, Arkansas, Kansas and Oklahoma.
+We have worked in cities and towns all around the Midwest, including in Missouri, Arkansas, Kansas, and Oklahoma.
 Contact us for information about our services.